 If you think your organization may be a good fit, you may begin crafting answers to these questions, with attention to the allotted number of words for each question.
-There are two separate LOI submission dates based on the state in which your organization is located.
+There are two separate LOI submission dates based on the state in which your organization works.
 During these two-week LOI collection periods, a link will be provided on the Satterberg website to create an account and submit your LOI.
 Please refer to the Core Support timeline above for specific submission dates.
-All submitted LOIs will be considered for funding in the next calendar year (if you submit an LOI in 2017, you will be considered for funding in 2018).

 Please refer to the Core Support timeline for dates of expected decisions.
 If an organization has questions about the status of its LOI, please contact Satterberg Foundation staff.

-If an organization is declined, a hard copy letter will be sent to the organization.
+If an organization is declined, we will send an email notice to the individual listed as the primary point of contact for your LOI.
 Satterberg is open to communicating feedback to organizations around eligibility and general fit within the Core Support program.
-Information on how to contact Satterberg will be included in the letter.
+Information on how to contact Satterberg will be included in the email message.

-For organizations that are invited to meet with Satterberg through a site visit and submit a full application, an application form and submission information will be communicated through email and a phone call.
-Application and grant award decisions will take place at quarterly Satterberg Board meetings.
+For organizations that are invited to meet with Satterberg through a site visit, further information will be communicated via email and a phone call.

 Step Four: Decision